fieldtrip/website/development/project/nutmeg.md

 ### 2) fileio questions

-- How is it recommended to deal with datasets larger than one's RAM? i.e. is there a recommended pipeline to follow? (e.g. load in trials individually, do separate filtering computations, then bring it all together to compute an inverse weight, apply weights to trials separately again, etc).
+- How is it recommended to deal with datasets larger than one's RAM? i.e. is there a recommended pipeline to follow? (e.g., load in trials individually, do separate filtering computations, then bring it all together to compute an inverse weight, apply weights to trials separately again, etc).
 - BTi_UCSF support?
 (No)
 - Can all data formats be read in as single?
    _ CTF can, not sure with other formats. (file bug if not true for all formats)